NOAA-CO-OPS/Coastal_Hazards_Example_Notebooks/README.md

 # Overview

-This repository contains examples of Python code in Jupyter Notebooks/Gooogle Colabs with step-by-step explanations.
-These notebooks show users how to retrieve data from the NOAA's Center for Operational Oceanographic Products and Services' (CO-OPS') Data, MetaData and Drived Products APIs, visualize data, and do some level statistical analysis.
+This repository contains examples of Python codes in Jupyter Notebooks/Gooogle Colabs with step-by-step explanations.
+These notebooks show users how to retrieve data from the NOAA's Center for Operational Oceanographic Products and Services' (CO-OPS') [Data](https://api.tidesandcurrents.noaa.gov/api/prod/), [MetaData](https://api.tidesandcurrents.noaa.gov/mdapi/prod/) and [Drived Products](https://api.tidesandcurrents.noaa.gov/dpapi/prod/) APIs, visualize data, and do some level statistical analysis.
 API documentations and data sources can be found at the top of each notebook.
 The example notebooks include:

 ### Sea_Level_Rise_Station_Exploration_Notebook
 CO-OPS is the nation's authoritative source for coastal inundation data and sea level trends through its network of long-term water level gauges, the National Water Level Observation Network (NWLON).
 Using these trends as a guide, communities can implement long-term adaptation plans to protect their economy from coastal hazards.